 The principal answered in the negative.
 "Doing that would be tantamount to scabbing - and my morals make that out of the question."

 Another round of applause, this one accompanied by the Hebrew equivalent of "hear, hear!"

 "Come on," a father interjected, cynically.
 "The minute the teachers see another NIS 2,000 in their pay slips, they'll call the whole thing off."

 "May I respond to that?" a teacher asked her boss excitedly, then took the mike.
 "That accusation is entirely false," she said, to reassure the doubting dad.
 "Though it is true that we are all concerned about our salaries, this fight is about reforming our sinking system - and we will not rest until we get results."
-Uh-oh, kids, get ready to kiss your high school diplomas goodbye.
+Uh-oh, kids, get ready to kiss your high-school diplomas good-bye.
 Or maybe not.
 Perhaps you'll get them as a consolation prize for having been innocent victims.
-Civics lesson number one: There's nothing our Kadima and Labor-ites value more than victimhood.
+Civics lesson No. 1: There's nothing our Kadima and Labor-ites value more than victimhood.
 Cherish it.
 Cultivate it.
-Call it a class-struggle, and you get an A-plus for having the right politics.
+Call it a class struggle, and you get an A-plus for having the right politics.